 Next, you have to position the image.
 The options available under this heading helps position a picture in a fixed place relative to the page and automatically wraps text around it.

 To do so, click a picture to select it.
 Then, click the ‘Picture Tools Format’ tab, and in the Arrange group, click Position.
+However, if you are using the latest version of Microsoft 365, you can find the same option as Picture Format.

 Simply select the position and wrapping style you’d like to use.